marydeeonline/marydeeonline/README.md

 - 👋 Hi, I’m @Mocheera
-- 👀 I’m interested in: art, learning languages, and the environment.
+- 👀 I’m interested in: art, languages, and the environment.
-- 🌱 I’m currently learning: Python and software development.
+- 🌱 I’m a web designer and marketer based in the North of England.

 <!---
 Mocheera/Mocheera is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.